Attack on Niger presidency repelled ahead of handover | Law-Order

 Attack on Niger presidency repelled ahead of handover

-A military unit tried to seize the presidential palace in Niger's capital Naimey overnight but it was pushed back by heavy gunfire and order has been restored, a senior Niger security source said on Wednesday, days before a handover of power.
-The assailants, from a nearby air base, fled after their attack was met with heavy shelling and gunfire from the presidential guard unit, three other security sources said, adding that a search was ongoing.
-The sources all requested anonymity because they are not authorized to speak to media.
+A military unit tried to seize the presidential palace in Niger's capital Niamey overnight but it was pushed back by heavy gunfire and order has been restored, a senior Niger security source said on Wednesday, days before a handover of power.
+The assailants, from a nearby airbase, fled after their attack was met with heavy shelling and gunfire from the presidential guard unit, three other security sources said, adding that a search was ongoing.
+The sources all requested anonymity because they are not authorized to speak to the media.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)